-If you need to access to the camera through the third party platform, you can enable can configure ONVIF user in this interface.
+If you need to access to the camera through the third party platform, you can enable CGI function.
+And if you need to access to the device through ONVIF protocol, you can configure ONVIF user in this interface.
 Refer to ONVIF standard for detailed configuration rules.